Verdocs/js-sdk/README.md

 This SDK provides convenience wrappers for both Browser-based and NodeJS applications with strong typing and documentation to help you get started quickly developing for the Verdocs platform.

+## Documentation

+Please see the [API Docs](https://github.com/Verdocs/js-sdk/tree/main/docs) for details on the functions provided.

-## Usage
+## Getting Started

-We will shortly be adding code samples, tutorials, and guides.
-Until then, please refer to the [API Documentation](https://github.com/Verdocs/js-sdk/tree/main/doc-md).
-Note that this package is namespaced into packages that organize
+First add this module to your project:

+    npm install --save @verdocs/js-sdk

+or:

+    yarn add @verdocs/js-sdk

-API calls into functional groups.
-A top-level `export *` is provided for simplicity, but to enable Tree Shaking to do its job, it is recommended that you only import the package required for a given task, e.g.:
+This package is namespaced into packages that organize API calls into functional groups.
+A top-level `export *` is provided for simplicity, but to enable Tree Shaking to do its job, it is recommended that you only import the package required for a given task.
+For example, to perform a simple authentication request:

 ```typescript
 import {Auth} from '@verdocs/js-sdk/Auth';